The Science of IVF: What to know about Alabama's 'extrauterine children' ruling

 Each cycle of IVF is a multi-step process that is keyed to a patient's menstrual cycle in the beginning.
 First, a patient needs to take injectable hormones every day for a 10- to 12-day period, explains Dr. Eve Feinberg, a reproductive endocrinologist and infertility specialist at Northwestern University in Chicago.
 Those hormones prime multiple eggs to mature inside the ovary, in little fluid-filled sacs called follicles.
 Patients are monitored regularly, often daily.
 Once those follicles reach a certain size, the patient takes a different hormone that gets the eggs ready to be retrieved.

-Then comes Step 4, when the fertilized egg is is grown in the lab for about 3 to 7 days until it has reached the blastocyst stage,"which is a highly developed embryo that contains two different cell layers – the cells that become the placenta and then the cells that become the fetus," Feiberg explains.
+Then comes Step 4, when the fertilized egg is is grown in the lab for about 3 to 7 days until it has reached the blastocyst stage, "which is a highly developed embryo that contains two different cell layers – the cells that become the placenta and then the cells that become the fetus," Feinberg explains.

 At that point, the embryo is either transferred into the woman's uterus – which is Step 5 – or frozen for future use.
 Sometimes, both scenarios happen – one embryo is transferred, while surplus embryos are frozen for later use.